-The handle bars of a motorbike must extend at least 250mm, but not over 450mm, on each side of the longitudinal axis of the motorbike.
+The handle bars of a motorbike must extend at least 250mm, but not over 550mm, on each side of the longitudinal axis of the motorbike.
 This measurement does not include mirrors and lights.
 The lowest part of the hand grip on the handle bars must not be higher than 380mm above the attachment point of the handle bars to the motorbike.
 Hand grips on the handle bars must be fitted symmetrically.
+Please Note: When measuring handle bar height, the upper surface of the original steering yoke, not including any spacers, is considered the handlebar attachment point.